FortesSolutions/backgrid-grouped-columns/README.md

 # Backgrid.js - Grouped columns
 Warning!
 This extension is not production ready yet, just a mere proof of concept.
 It lacks documentation, automatic testing and edge-case tests.

-To discuss this extension, see [this](https://github.com/wyuenho/backgrid/issues/392) backgrid issue;
+To discuss this extension, see [this](https://github.com/wyuenho/backgrid/issues/392) backgrid issue.

 ## Demo
 Online demo can be found [here](http://techwuppet.com/backgrid_poc_demo/)